Quantum differential equation solvers: limitations and fast-forwarding

-\begin{proof} The definition of the logarithmic norm implies that it bounds the decay rate of the exponential operator in the sense that for any $T > 0$,
+\begin{proof} The definition of the logarithmic norm implies that it bounds the decay rate of the exponential operator in the sense that for any $T > 0$,~\cite{Soderlind2006}

 For now, we do not impose further structure on the coefficient matrix $A$. $b$ and $u(0)$ can also be arbitrary vectors with no constraint other than that $\|b\| = \|u(0)\| = 1$ for technical simplicity.
-Using~\cref{lem:succ_prob_error}, the solution of~\cref{eqn:ODE} is an approximation of the solution of the linear system $Ax = b$, as
+Using~\cref{lem:succ_prob_error}, the solution of~\cref{eqn:ODE} is an approximation of the solution of the linear system $(-A)x = b$ as $T$ becomes larger.
+This is because the dynamics of~\cref{eqn:ODE} converges to its stable solution, which turns out to be $-A^{-1}b$.
+Alternatively, we may look at the variation of constants formula~\cref{eqn:ODE_solu}.
+The homogeneous part $e^{AT}u(0)$ will vanish using~\cref{eqn:bdd_log_norm_exp} and let $T \rightarrow \infty$.
+The inhomogeneous part can be written as $\int_0^T e^{A(T-s)} b ds = (e^{AT} - I)A^{-1}b$ so will converge to $-A^{-1}b$.
+Since the global phase is not important in quantum state, we can view the dynamics as the approximation of the solution to the quantum linear system problem $A\ket{x} \sim \ket{b}$.
+A more technical estimate can be carried out as follows